ZimbiX/pathfinder-elm/README.md

 ### Todo

-- Once player 2 finishes drawing in same-device mode, it should be player 1's turn to move first (on the maze player 2 just drew)
 - Fix popup dismiss button's right half being unclickable
 - Allow two players to draw their maze simultaneously on each device
 - Resume as the right player upon a page reload - some form of login?